 High Level Skills for SMEs

-Nottingham Trent University is working with a consortium of local colleges and universities to provide SMEs in Nottinghamshire and Derbyshire with the high level skills and graduates they need to grow and thrive, through a ground-breaking project funded by the European Social Fund.
-The consortium includes Nottingham Trent University, Nottingham College, Vision West Nottinghamshire College, Derby College and the University of Derby.
+Nottingham Trent University is working with a consortium of local colleges and universities to deliver this ground-breaking programme, which is funded by the European Social Fund (ESF).
+The consortium includes Nottingham Trent University, Nottingham College, Vision West Nottinghamshire College, Derby College, University of Derby and Nottingham City Council.

 This is the first time universities and colleges in the region have worked together on such a large scale to develop employer-led learning and training in collaboration with local SMEs.

-Through the project, eligible SMEs will have access to the below programmes:
+Through the programme, eligible SMEs will have access to the following projects:

 Priority Skills for D2N2 SMEs